Donor Data: How to Turn Insights Into Donations

 Here are a few great techniques to acquire relevant donor data:

-1. Subscribe to a good donor database software
+1. Subscribe to a good donor management software

 2. View your previous donor data